The city’s #1 non-profit alliance for beekeepers, would-be keepers and friends

 - Rent an extractor or other equipment

-- Buy queens or bees (when in season)
+- Buy top-quality queens or bees (in season only)

 - Volunteer to help us protect pollinators

-- Learn more about the benefits and low cost of SFBA membership
+- Learn about the benefits and low cost of SFBA membership

-SFBA is a registered 501(c)3 charity dedicated to promoting honeybees & other pollinators in San Francisco, and helping the people who support them.
-To stay informed, join our free email list here.
+SFBA is a 501(c)3 charity dedicated to promoting honeybees & other pollinators in San Francisco, and helping people who support bees.
+Join our free email list now.

 We never share or sell your info and normally send only 1 or 2 messages a month.